-Dr. Boubacar T. Assoumana is currently working with Mercy Corps, a non-Profit Organization as a Project Manager on resilience to environmental shocks.
-Prior to that, he worked with Mercy Corps, primarily as project officer in 2018 on climate information services.
+Boubacar T. Assoumana is currently working with AGRHYMET Regional Centre, a specialised institution of the Permanent Inter-State Committee for Drought Control in the Sahel (Comité Permanent Inter-Etats de Lutte contre la Sécheresse dans le Sahel (CILSS).
+Prior to that, he worked with Mercy Corps as a Project Manager on resilience to environmental shocks and as project officer in on climate information services.
 In this role he investigated the internal and external factors of a climate information services system that promotes the access, use and effectiveness of climate information for smallholder farmers.
-He also conducted assessments on food securit and natural resource management.
+He also conducted assessments on food security and natural resource management.
 Boubacar T. Assoumana holds a PhD in Climate Change and Agriculture from a Germany German Ministry of Education and Research (BMBF)-funded project called WASCAL, hosted by the University of Cape Coast (UCC), Cape Coast, Ghana.

 Chatham House, Geneva Centre for Security Policy, TrustWorks Global